giantswarm/docs/src/content/ui-api/management-api/crd/kvmclusterconfigs.core.giantswarm.io.md

 </div>

 <div class="property-description">
-<p>DNSZone for guest cluster is supplemented with host prefixes for specific services such as Kubernetes API or Etcd.
+<p>DNSZone for the workload cluster is supplemented with host prefixes for specific services such as Kubernetes API or Etcd.
 In general this DNS Zone should start with &ldquo;k8s&rdquo; like for example &ldquo;k8s.cluster.example.com.&rdquo;.</p>

 </div>